skellis46/slipbox/improvisation and the threshold of the self.md

 In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)

-## the specific kind of dancing: authentic movement
+## the specific kind of dancing: authentic movement and its specific properties

 The dancing underpinning these ideas is known as [[authentic movement]].
 Authentic movement involves two people taking turns in two different roles: a mover and viewer (or witness) in which the mover improvises movement with eyes closed while the witness pays attention by observing.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is followed by a period of reflection between the two participants.
 For a more detailed overview of authentic movement, including ongoing questions about the name of the form itself, see Amy Voris's excellent _Forming and Returning: Dance-Making with Authentic Movement_ [-@voris-2010-forming].